moorlag/moorlag.github.io/content/posts/2018-05-13-sladda-this-is-not-yet-an-other-bike-review.md

----
++++
-title: "Sladda?
-This is not yet an other bike review"
+title = "Sladda?
+This is not yet an other bike review" date = "2018-05-13" author = "Moorlag" authorTwitter = "Moorlag" #do not include @ cover = "/img/jesse-williams-356422-unsplash.jpg" tags = ["Inspiration", "computer science"] keywords = ["think", "Leap"] description = "Sladda, Swedish for skid" showFullContent = false
-date: "2018-05-13"
-categories:
-  - "inspiration"
-coverImage: "jesse-williams-356422-unsplash.jpg"
----
++++
 # Sladda, the IKEA bike

 > This is not yet another bike review or _is it._
 >
 > UPDATE: IKEA recalled the bike and I gave the bike back to IKEA :-(
+> UPDATE: I bought a refurbished bike for roughly 15% of the orginal price :-)

 Drinking my coffee in Amsterdam and letting my thoughts go free I noticed quite a few bikes with a blue tire.
 And that started this blog.
 Why buy a bike when you can lease one for the price of 3 Starbucks beverages a month.
 Or why buy a bike preassembled when you can have the fun of building your own bike with an IKEA kit :-) I have been using the bike for over 7 months.